Curriculum Vitae

 (A quintych)

-This grouping, intended as the centerpiece of the show, is an ode to the original elective curriculum Jefferson devised for the early classes of students and to the vessel he designed in which that learning would take place, the Academical Village.
+This “quintych”, the show’s centerpiece, is an ode to the original elective curriculum Jefferson devised for the early classes of students and to the vessel he designed in which that learning would take place, the Academical Village.
 The philosophy behind his choices were revolutionary for the time, specifically the lack of any study of religion other than in historical contexts, and because students were encouraged to study all subjects liberally rather than focusing entirely on one specialization.

 In these paintings, the artist conceived vignettes of assembled students that represent the essence of each academic discipline.
 These modern UVA attendees represent the broad diversity of the student body in 2022.
 With these elements, he portrays both the genesis of the idea of the university and the current manifestations of its evolution, simultaneously.